 Best Apps for Amazon Fire TV Stick

 We recently cut the cord in our house.
-The FIOS contract was up and they wanted to raise the bill by $30/month for the same services.
-That didn’t sound like a good deal to me so I canceled it, went to our local cable company (Optimum Online) and signed up for internet only service.
+When our two year FIOS contract was up, Verizon wanted to raise the bill by $30/month for the same services.
+That didn’t sound like a good deal to me so I canceled it.
+Then I went to our local cable company (Optimum Online) and signed up for internet only service.
 And let me say that It really hasn’t been that big of an adjustment.

-With an Amazon Fire TV Stick on each TV in the house we were already used to watching shows on the Netflix App and also from Amazon Prime video.
+We were already used to watching shows on the Netflix App and also from Amazon Prime video because there was an Amazon Fire TV Stick on almost all of our TVs.
 If fact my teen kids never really even watch regular TV anymore.
-They just stream something like Glee or Lost in the background while they’re doing their teen things like social media and chatting.
+There’s always something like Glee or Lost playing in the background while they’re doing their teen things like social media and chatting.

 Now if you don’t have Amazon Prime and you have an Amazon Fire TV Stick, then that really wasn’t a smart move.
+Even if you download every one of the best apps for Amazon Fire Stick TV you’ll still be missing out.
 In fact, let me say that everyone should have Amazon Prime.
 As long as you buy a few things every year from Amazon it pays for itself in shipping costs.
 But there’s also other things included like Prime Video, Prime Reading, Prime Music, unlimited storage with Prime Photos and there’s other things too.
 Definitely get it if you don’t have it.
-Now with that out of the way, let me recommend the apps you’ll need for your Amazon Fire TV Stick.
+Now with that out of the way, let me recommend what I think are the best apps for Amazon Fire TV Stick.

 Best Apps for Amazon Fire TV Stick